Jonathan-Zhao1085/Python_Computer_Game/README.md

 Description:
   - A two player game of tag, whoever reaches a score of 5 first wins
+  - Controls can be found in the "players" menu
   - Player data is saved through reading/writing to a text file